Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum field fluctuations in dynamical scalar field background

 The evolution of the background scalar field $S \left(t \right)$ is determined by the effective scalar potential ${ V }_{\rm eff}\left( S \right)$.
-Therefore, the renormalized vacuum field fluctuations on the varying background scalar field can be given by
+Thus, the renormalized vacuum fluctuations of the Higgs field on the dynamical background scalar field are given by